Our Amazon EC2 EnvironmentLog in here to access our account (password will be provided in lecture).

 - Select the "My AMIs" tab.

 - Select an image to use.
 The image determines what instance types will be available, since it contains software for either x86 or x86/64.
-Look under "Root Device" to see which images are on EBS. "julia64_ebs" is our default image for x86/64, with Julia pre-built.
+(Use HW2_18337 for homework 2.)

 - Select an instance type.
 Click "Continue".